About the Eastatoe Passage

 Help Re-connect the Eastatoe Passage

 The 4.6 mile Eastatoe Passage of the Palmetto Trail opened in late 2018.
-This critical passage takes us one step closer to connecting the entire upstate and being able to #finishthetrail!
+This critical passage takes us one step closer to connecting the entire upstate and being able to #ConnectTheTrail!

-Unfortunately, the two fiberglass bridges on the Eastatoe Passage were damaged during a record setting flash flood in April.
-The bridges were displaced from their footings, but thankfully, they are not beyond repair.
+Unfortunately, the two fiberglass bridges on the Eastatoe Passage were damaged during a record setting flash flood in April of 2019 and are beyond repair.
+The goal is to replace the bridges with two new suspension bridges that allow for the rise of river throughout the year.

 Let’s Re-Connect Eastatoe!